View a full list of Victoria's research centres, institutes and chairs.

 Engineering innovation meets applied physics to build high temperature superconductors and other advanced technologies for businesses worldwide global.

-The Roy McKenzie Centre for the Study of Families conducts research on New Zealand families to help create better policy and laws that support stronger families
+The Roy McKenzie Centre conducts research on New Zealand families to help create better policy and laws that support strong families.

 The Stout Research Centre was established to encourage and coordinate academic research and understanding of New Zealand society, history and culture.